holycrap872/ucls-ml-ai/CourseMaterial/course_documents/ai_course_overview.md

 - Understand different techniques for search space exploration.
 - Learn to detect a computer impersonating a human.
-- Consider the difficulty of pin-pointing the source of intelligence.
+- Consider the difficulty of pinpointing the source of intelligence.
-- Discuss ways that chat bots can help and hurt learning.
+- Discuss ways that ChatBots can help and hurt learning.

 #### Essential Questions: